NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Examples/example_OMIB.md

 ]
 ```

 Note that two buses are defined in the vector `nodes_case1`.
+It is important that the bus numbers are ordered from ``1`` to ``n``, since that structure will be used to construct the vector of variables.
+Future versions of `LITS` will allow to relax this assumption.
 Similarly, to define the branches (that also has some parameters that are currently not used, such as the rate and angle limits):

 ```julia
 #Define the vector of branches